WarnitaAdams/jon-chretien/README.md

 # project2_jonchretien
-A functional recreation of the front-end of the jonchretien.com website
+A recreation of the jonchretien.com website